Atewe202/LITA-PROJECT-1-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 	Socks		 122
 ![image](https://github.com/user-attachments/assets/676a7794-b731-444f-af03-4ae630a1b235)

+Shirt has highest average sales(327), followed by Shoes (309) and the least is Stocks -122

 Total revenue by region: calculating the revenue per region using the formular =SUMIF(D2:D9922,"East",H2:H9922)

 	Total Revenue by Region